 Amino, Fatty and Organic Acids

 - BCAAs: Branch-chained amino acids are the essential amino acids leucine, isoleucine, and valine.
-They help increase muscle protein synthesis, burn fat, delay the onset of exercise fatigue, keep muscle soreness at bay, and improve overall health.
+They help increase muscle protein synthesis, burn fat, delay the onset of exercise fatigue and keep muscle soreness at bay.

 - Leucine: The most anabolic amino acid which helps kickstart the muscle protein synthesis process.
 Leucine does this by activating a special protein known as mTOR.
 Some fitness experts believe leucine can also preserve muscle mass and incinerate fat.